Yenko Camaro: 1969 Continuation Series

 In 2007, a company in North Carolina called Classic Automotive Restoration Specialists restarted production of the 1969 Yenko Camaro.
 Don Yenko sold 201 of his famous COPO-program Camaros out of his Canonsburg, PA dealership.
 As reported in the March '08 issue of Muscle Car Review, the vehicle is a fully licensed and certified Yenko starting at #202.
 The 427 in³ engine under the hood was built by GM who has brought back the big block engines from the muscle car era.
 The rest of the components took 2½ years to track down the original tooling.
 Options offered on the vehicle are the same as was available in 1969 including paint colors.
 The car costs around 60% less than some of the current 43-year-old Yenko Camaro survivors but drives like the old car would have when it was new from the dealership.
 Two known people own Yenko's Camaros.

 2010

 A new Yenko Camaro based on the new 2010 Camaro platform was introduced at SEMA 2009.
 The new engine is a supercharged version of GM's LS3, the 6.2-liter V8 that comes standard with the Camaro SS.
 Since it is only the Phase I Yenko, it is expected that Phase II and Phase III Yenkos are coming which will have a Z06-sourced LS7 427 in³ engine and possibly even an LS9.

 2016-2020

 In 2016 Specialty Vehicle Engineering, Inc. announced that they'll be making custom SYC Yenko Camaros based on the new sixth generation Chevrolet Camaro these cars featured a custom Supercharged LT1 V8 rating from 750Hp-1000hp.

+For 2024 Yenko Camaros will come out in three stages ranging from 1050 HP automatic or manual, aluminum block LT4 Stage 1, to manual only 1500 HP stage 3 based on GM's L8T iron block.